 BACK TO ALL ARTICLES

 At ECLAS we talk a lot about science-engaged theology.
 But how do we engage with science in our worship?
-Scientific language and ideas pervade our daily lives, so it makes sense to engage them in our services as well.

 We see science as a gift from God, one that can illuminate truths about Creation.
 Good science – meaning that which seeks to benefit the world – enriches Christian faith and helps us fulfil our God-given potential.
 For good and ill science shapes our culture, through language and concepts and rapidly-changing technology.
 By engaging with science, we engage with all the people whose lives are shaped by it, from scientists and engineers to the general public.

-Our new blog series provides practical advice for preachers and worship leaders seeking to engage with science in their ministry.
+Our new blog series provides practical advice for preachers, worship leaders and churchgoers seeking to engage with science in their ministry.
 It builds on a basic insight – that science can be a gift from God – providing both examples and advice for sharing that gift.
 Sometimes it seems as though both theology and science are confined to academia and dense books and journal articles.
 By engaging with them in sermons, songs, and liturgies, we make them more accessible, relevant, and easy to discuss.

 Our third post, from Dr Jennifer Brown, is all about how best to prepare sermons linking to a scientific theme.